yasammez/nachricht/README.md

 |  5 - 23       | Bytes with `length` equals to `sz` - 5             |
 | 24 - 31       | Bytes where `length` in `sz` - 23 following bytes  |

-The pattern has been chosen so that the octect `0x00` equals the nachricht value `null`.
+The pattern has been chosen so that the octet `0x00` equals the nachricht value `null`.

 ### Integer encoding